mauzey1/cmor3_documentation/index.md

 * CMOR also must be linked against the udunits2 library [see http://www.unidata.ucar.edu/software/udunits/](http://www.unidata.ucar.edu/software/udunits/), which enables CMOR to check that the units attribute is correct[\[6\]](#6).
 Finally CMOR3 must also be linked against the uuid library [see http://www.ossp.org/pkg/lib/uuid](http://www.ossp.org/pkg/lib/uuid) in order to produce a unique tracking number for each file.

 Although the CMOR output adheres to a fairly rigid structure, there is considerable flexibility allowed in the design of codes that write data through the CMOR functions.
 Depending on how the source data are stored, one might want to structure a code to read and rewrite the data through CMOR in several different ways.
 Consider, for example, a case where data are originally stored in "history" files that contain many different fields, but a single time sample.
 If one were to process several different fields through CMOR and one wanted to include many time samples per file, then it would usually be more efficient to read all the fields from the single input file at the same time, and then distribute them to the appropriate CMOR output files, rather than to process all the time-samples for a single field and then move on to the next field.
 If, however, the original data were stored already by field (i.e., one variable per file), then it would make more sense to simply loop through the fields, one at a time.
 The user is free to structure the conversion program in either of these ways (among others).

+The following input files are typically needed by CMOR:

+* The "User Input File" (e.g., CMIP6_input_example.json), which provides user-supplied metadata and configuration directives.
+* A "controlled vocabulary file" (e.g., "CMIP6_CV.json), which concatenates into a single file most of the CMIP6 controlled vocabularies archived at https://github.com/WCRP-CMIP/CMIP6_CVs .
+This file is updated frequently as additional models and institutions register to participate in CMIP6.
+* A "CMOR Table" (e.g., CMIP6_amon.json), which provides for each variable that might be written by CMOR much of the required metatdata.
+It also provides additional information that CMOR uses to correctly write the data and to enable certain QC checks.
+* A "Vertical Coordinate Formula Terms Table" (e.g., CMIP6_formula_terms.json)
+* A "Coordinates Table" (e.g., CMIP6_coordinate.json) CMIP6
+* CMIP6_grids.json supplements the Coordinates Table with axis information that is sometimes needed in the treatment of unstructured grids.

+The files used by CMOR for CMIP6 are archived in https://github.com/PCMDI/cmip6-cmor-tables/tree/master/Tables, and all but the CMIP6_input_example.json file must not be modifed by the user.
+The CMIP6_input_example.json file must be edited to accurately reflect the output being written by the user (but do not modify the lines of text appearing after the comment line, "#note_CV": " **** The following will be obtained from the CV and do not need to be defined here").
+Note that the CMIP6_CV.json file found in https://github.com/PCMDI/cmip6-cmor-tables/tree/master/Tables are updated whenever new models and institutions are registered to participate in CMIP6.

 Converting data with CMOR typically involves the following steps (with the CMOR function names given in parentheses):